 Documents and One-One Interview

 After we have been told the outcome of the assessment there was a lot of paperwork and a lot of grinning to myself too, as we were told that we were successful and would be attending a one-to-one interview the following day.
 I secretly praised myself for bringing two dresses with me to the events and an hour later I was in my hotel room completing the online psychometric test and going over my interview notes.

 - 3 x Photocopy of Passport

 - Photocopies of First Aid Certificate, RSA and Uni/ High School Transcripts

 The next day at my final interview I felt both at ease and in awe.
-The recruiter was lovely and although she asked me questions that fit the Behavioural Event interview module that I had been pouring over for the past month, the assessment actually felt like a friendly chat.
+The recruiter was lovely and although she asked me questions that fit the study resources that I had been pouring over for the past month, the assessment actually felt like a friendly chat.
 I was sent away with a firm handshake, a dazzling smile and a hopeful heart.